kubernetes/website/content/en/docs/concepts/architecture/garbage-collection.md

   * `MinAge`: the minimum age at which the kubelet can garbage collect a container.
 Disable by setting to `0`.
-  * `MaxPerPodContainer`: the maximum number of dead containers each Pod pair (UID, container name) can have.
+  * `MaxPerPodContainer`: the maximum number of dead containers each Pod can have.
 Disable by setting to less than `0`.
   * `MaxContainers`: the maximum number of dead containers the cluster can have.
     Disable by setting to less than `0`.